openmobilehub/admin/GOVERNANCE.md

 Decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
 In cases where a majority is not reached, the matter may be deferred to the next meeting or decided through an electronic vote.

-In the event a vote cannot be resolved by the TSC, any voting member of the TSC may refer the matter to LF Europe for assistance in reaching a resolution.
+In the event a vote cannot be resolved by the TSC, any voting member of the TSC may refer the matter to LF for assistance in reaching a resolution.

 The TSC Chair will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
 The TSC voting members are: